sohailanjum97/AWS/README.md

 AWS Cloudformation

-The aws.yml file contains code for cloudformation stacks. this yml code is very simple and easy to understandable for beginners.
+The aws.yml file contains code for cloudformation stacks. this yml code is very simple and easy to understande for beginners.
 Stack resources are:
 1. vpc
 2. Internet Gateway